Maybe (horse): 2012: three-year-old season

 Maybe made her three-year-old debut in the 1000 Guineas at Newmarket on 6 May for which she was made 13/8 favourite.
 The start of the race was delayed after the filly Gray Pearl collapsed in the starting stalls.
 Maybe finished third to her stable companion Homecoming Queen.
 In The Oaks a month later, Maybe started as 100/30 second favourite, but was again beaten by a stable companion, finishing fifth to Was.
 The filly was expected to run in the Pretty Polly Stakes on 1 July, but was withdrawn (along with Was) because of the extremely soft ground.
 Maybe's next appearance was the Falmouth Stakes at Newmarket on 13 July.
 Racing against older fillies and mares for the first time she finished fifth of the ten runners behind the French-trained four-year-old Giofra.
 On her only subsequent appearance Maybe finished last of the eight runners in the Matron Stakes at Leopardstown in September.

 Breeding record

 After the end of her second season Maybe was retired from racing to become a broodmare for the Coolmore Stud.
 Her second foal Saxon Warrior (by Deep Impact) won the Racing Post Trophy in 2017 and 2000 Guineas in 2018.
+She died on 27 January 2026 due to a sudden illness.